CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 in the status notification, but only the original MIME headers.

 The last property that you can include in the "dsn" object, is `envid`.
-This is a application specific message identifier, and you can set it to whatever you like.
+This is an application specific message identifier, and you can set it to whatever you like.
 It will be included in the bounce message, so that you can match the bounces with the sent messages.